Christopher-Huckfeldt/GHS_Labor_Flows/README.md

 - [GHS_Labor_Flows_SA_JOLTSdef.csv](data/GHS_Labor_Flows_SA_JOLTSdef.csv) contains the labor market flows data using the JOLTS definition of layoffs (as above), but seasonally adjusted using X13-ARIMA

 ## Suggested citation
-Researchers who using data from this page (or who apply our decomposition of *EN* transitions into quits and layoffs) should cite the latest version of our NBER working paper:
+We ask that researchers using data from this page (or applying our decomposition of *EN* transitions into quits and layoffs) cite the latest version of our [NBER working paper](https://www.nber.org/papers/w31770):

     Sebastian Graves, Christopher Huckfeldt, and Eric T. Swanson, "The Labor Demand and Labor Supply Channels of Monetary Policy," Working Paper 31770, October 2024